 That opening word, “Now…” makes me consider how although the birth of Christ was so long ago, His birth is still relevant NOW!

-I’m praying this poem helps you contemplate the One born so long ago, for our time: Now.
+I’m praying this poem helps you contemplate the One born so long ago, for our time.
+Contemplate Him now.

 On This Wise